GunterSchmidt/advent-of-code-rust/2024/day-05/README.md

 ### Coding Highlights

-The immidiate reflex is to build a HashMap.
+The immediate reflex is to build a HashMap.
 This is a good example, where a simple Vector or Array is much faster because access can be instantly.

 A 100x100 matrix is build for the allowed page sequences, where the value is true for allowed page followings,